o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

 NOTES:

-* There was freedom of enterprise because opertunities were not filled.
-  Those still exist, but a big company will want to buy you, and simply copy you otherwise.

-* ... blogs had a chance of becoming popular on a large scale, if internet is compromised your disadvantage on i.e. search engines could hurt this.
+... blogs had a chance of becoming popular on a large scale, if internet is compromised your disadvantage on i.e. search engines could hurt this.

-  Same for wikis etcetera.
+Wiki pages not yet filled

+Opertunities were not filled &rArr; business models

-* ... because of that optimistic.
+... because of that optimistic.

+...
+Stopped because..

+* Wikipedia pages already written.

+* Businessmodels filled *and* habits & network effect

+  &rArr; often better to get bought

+  &rArr; Peter Thiel "competition is for losers"

+Bitvote not a solution for every of these!

 ## What it has become and is in danger of becoming